BRIEF-p-ban.com to offer off-floor distribution of shares

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)

-* Says it will offer an off-floor distribution of 109,000 shares on Tokyo Stock Exchange, from June 23 to June 27
+* Says it will offer an off-floor distribution of 109,000 shares of its stock at the price of 2,137 yen per share, on Tokyo Stock Exchange, on June 23

-* Says the limitation for distribution is up to 100 shares for each customer
+* Says the limitation for purchase of the distribution is up to 100 shares for each customer

 Further company coverage: (Beijing Headline News)